Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: GILS-RVND: the State-of-the-Art Algorithm

-GILS-RVND is a heuristic that joins components of Greedy Randomized Adaptive Search Procedures (GRASP) \cite{Feo1995}, Iterated Local Search (ILS) \cite{Lourencco2003}, and Variable Neighborhood Descent with Random neighborhood ordering (RVND) \cite{Mladenovic1997}.
-Beyond these components, a framework capable of evaluating moves of neighborhood structures in $O(1)$, developed in~\cite{Kindervater1997} and extended in \cite{Vidal2015}, was, for the first time, applied into a heuristic for the MLP.
+This heuristic was built on components of Greedy Randomized Adaptive Search Procedures (GRASP), Iterated Local Search (ILS), and Variable Neighborhood Descent with random neighborhood ordering (RVND).
+Beyond these components, GILS-RVND also implements a framework capable of evaluating moves of neighborhood structures in $O(1)$ amortized operations.

+Results reported in \cite{Silva2012} demonstrated that this heuristic found optimal solutions for instances including up to 50 customers in less than one second, and it was very effective in reaching high-quality solutions for the other instances whose sizes involve up to 1000 customers.
+Since GILS-RVND outperformed any existing heuristic at that time, its results opened new challenges for the MLP literature.
+Currently, this heuristic remains competitive when compared to recent approaches, which makes it be a state-of-the-art heuristic for the MLP.

+In Subsection~\ref{subsec:componentsGILS}, we detail the components in which GILS-RVND was built.
+Next, Subsection~\ref{subsec:pseudocodeGILS} shows the structure of GILS-RVND, where both constructive and local search procedures are described.